2a) Honeycomb Holstein Model

 δG = zero(logdetG)

-δθ = zero(sgndetG)
+δθ = zero(logdetG)

 Setup EFA-HMC Updates

-Before we begin the simulation, we also want to initialize an instance of the EFAHMCUpdater type, which will be used to perform hybrid Monte Carlo (HMC) udpates to the phonon fields that use exact fourier acceleration (EFA) to further reduce autocorrelation times.
+Before we begin the simulation, we also want to initialize an instance of the EFAHMCUpdater type, which will be used to perform hybrid Monte Carlo (HMC) updates to the phonon fields that use exact fourier acceleration (EFA) to further reduce autocorrelation times.

-# Initialize Hamitlonian/Hybrid monte carlo (HMC) updater.
+# Initialize Hamiltonian/Hybrid monte carlo (HMC) updater.

 hmc_updater = EFAHMCUpdater(